distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 - the expected Bitcoin price under outcome A, in which Republicans lose control of Congress; and
 - the expected Bitcoin price under outcome B, in which they retain control.

 If the two conditional prices are `$110,000` and `$100,000`, the market is pricing a `$10,000` difference between those two possible political outcomes.
-This difference can be useful even to someone with no view on which outcome is more likely.

 Conditional markets already exist in practice.
 [MetaDAO](https://docs.metadao.fi/governance/markets) runs pass and fail markets that price a project’s token under each proposal outcome.
 [Proof](https://www.proof.trade/) describes “Multiverse Markets” that price assets such as BTC, ETH, gold, and crude oil under different outcomes.